PavelKhanOff/SocialNetworkAsMicroService/README.md

 # SocialNetworkAsMicroService
-Small social network used as micoservise with OnlineEducation
+Small social network used as micoservice with OnlineEducation